cosmadora/personal-website/content/_index.md

 date: 2023-08-30T06:58:15+02:00
 ---

-Hi, my name is **Adora (or Laura) Kalb** and I (literally) do things on the internet.
+Hi, my name is **Adora** and I (literally) do things on the internet.

 ## About me

 ![Portrait of Adora](/images/portrait.webp)
-I'm a network engineer, with a pretty mixed technical background.
-I started my career in software development, and then moved on to be a sysadmin with main emphasis on linux environments.
-Afterwards, I was a mix of network engineer and site reliability engineer.
-I switched to managing the network infrastructure at a big datacenter provider, where I was supporting the automation of our infrastructure there.
-Currently I'm working in network security, and i'm doing a lot of Golang software development =).
+I'm a site reliability engineer, with a pretty mixed technical background.
+I started my career in software development, and then moved on to be a sysadmin with main emphasis on linux environments.Afterwards, I was part network architect/engineer, part site reliability engineer.
+I switched to managingthe network infrastructure at a big datacenter provider, where I was supporting the automation ofour infrastructure there.
+Then I tried some network security, and finally I work as a site reliability engineer again, focussing on automating infrastructure tasks on network and security equipment, mostly using Go and Python on Kubernetes.

 You can find a list of projects that I've already worked on [in my Portfolio](/portfolio), and you can find [ways to contact me below](#contact).